brianinnes/vPiP/README.md

-# pyPlotter
+# vPiP
 Driving a drawing machine from python

-A python library targetted to run on a Raspberry Pi with accompanying Arduino code.
+A python library targeted to run on a Raspberry Pi with accompanying Arduino code.
 This code is intended to run on the driver board created by makeBournemouth

 Links: